 Yoga and Neuropathy: Yoga Poses That Can Help with Your Neuropathy SymptomsPosted by Hannahmelissa54 on Oct 31, 2012 in Neuropathy | Comments Off

 According to the Neuropathy Association, there are more than 100 different types of peripheral neuropathy, which can be caused by diabetes, but may be caused by other factors as well, such as autoimmune disorders, tumors or trauma to specific parts of your body.
 The most common symptoms include numbness, tingling, difficulty balancing or other abnormal sensations.
-However, certain yoga canadian online pharmacy poses can actually help alleviate certain symptoms.
+However, certain yoga poses can actually help alleviate certain symptoms.

 Yoga and Neuropathy: Yoga Poses That Can Help with Your Neuropathy Symptoms